What is Sublocade?

 - adrenal gland issues

-Sublocade™ also can lead to some more severe side effects such as shallow or interrupted breathing, coma, and even death.
-Typically, these severe side effects are in cases when Sublocade™ is abused, combined with other substances, or administered intravenously.
+Sublocade™ also leads to severe side effects such as shallow or interrupted breathing, coma, and even death.
+Typically, these severe side effects occur when Sublocade™ is abused, combined with other substances, or administered intravenously.

-As with any other buprenorphine drug, you can become physically dependent on Sublocade, which can lead to withdrawal after discontinuing treatment.
+As with any other buprenorphine drug, you can become physically dependent on Sublocade, leading to withdrawal after discontinuing treatment.

 If you are suffering from Sublocade withdrawal, you should seek medical assistance.
 Symptoms of withdrawal may include: